cyberark/conjur-authn-k8s-client/helm/conjur-config-cluster-prep/README.md

    kubectl exec -it conjur-oss-7ddbb984c9-j96nb  -- bash -c "apt-get update;apt-get install openssl;openssl x509 -fingerprint -noout -in /opt/conjur/etc/ssl/cert/tls.crt"
    ```

-1. Create a Namespace for the authn-k8s authenticator.
+1. Create a Namespace for the conjur authenticator.

-   __NOTE: If a Conjur Namespace already exists, and only one authn-k8s
+   __NOTE: If a Conjur Namespace already exists, and only one conjur
      authenticator is being used in this cluster, then that Conjur Namespace
      can be reused as the authenticator Namespace).__